abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/iozero32/README.md

 bus1.setPortDirection(0, 0xFF);
 ```

-You can now read the pin 1 with:
+You can now read pin 1 with:
 ```
 console.log('Pin 1: %d', bus1.readPin(1));
 ```